California’s Death Valley sizzles as brutal heat wave continues

 Scientists such as Vose say that most of the record warming the Earth is now seeing is from human-caused climate change, partly because this El Nino only started a few months ago and is still weak to moderate.
 It isn’t expected to peak until winter, so scientists predict next year will be even hotter than this year.

-Borenstein reported from Washington and Beam reported from Sacramento, Calif.
+Borenstein reported from Washington and Beam reported from Sacramento, California.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment